TomaszGol/Chat/README.md

 # H4X0R
-Simple iOS app, using SwiftUI and APi key.
+Simple iOS app, using SwiftUI and API.